The foundations of spectral computations via the Solvability Complexity Index hierarchy: Main Results

-\end{theorem} The new algorithms that yield the $\Sigma^A_1$ results are useful not only on unbounded domains but also on bounded domains.
-Indeed, whilst standard algorithms for computing spectra of differential operators on bounded domains often have results on qualitative rates of convergence, typically they do not have the above feature of error control and it can be difficult to determine what portion of the computation can be trusted.
-This is a well-known problem, see for example \cite{howmany}, which occurs even if the algorithm is convergent.
-For example, this means that such algorithms cannot be used for computer-assisted proofs.
-In the language of the SCI hierarchy, these standard algorithms provide, at best, $\Delta^A_2$ classifications of the problems, and not the correct $\Sigma^A_1$ classification.
-In other words, the standard algorithms do not realise the boundary of what algorithms can actually do.
-Hence, we can draw the following conclusion: \begin{changemargin}{-0.3cm}{-0.3cm} \begin{displayquote}
+\end{theorem} The new algorithms in Theorems \ref{PDE1} and \ref{PDE2} yielding the above $\Sigma^A_1$ results on unbounded domains are also useful on bounded domains.
+Standard algorithms for computing spectra of differential operators on bounded domains often have results on qualitative convergence rates.
+However, typically they do not have the above feature of error control.
+Moreover, it can be challenging to determine which portion of the output of standard algorithms can be trusted.
+This well-known problem occurs even if the algorithm is convergent \cite{howmany}, and when this happens, the algorithms cannot be used for computer-assisted proofs.
+In the language of the SCI hierarchy, these standard algorithms provide, at best, $\Delta^A_2$ classifications of the problems and not the sharp $\Sigma^A_1$ classification.
+Hence, we draw the following conclusion: \begin{changemargin}{-0.3cm}{-0.3cm} \begin{displayquote}

-{\it Computing spectra of differential operators through discretisation of the operator that yield a finite-dimensional matrix, for which one computes its eigenvalues, is typically not an optimal method.
-Such methods will typically not yield the sharp $\Sigma^A_1$ classification providing certainty about the output.
-However, as demonstrated above, there do exist algorithms that are optimal in the way that they provide error control and certainty about the computed output.} \end{displayquote} \end{changemargin}
+{\it Computing spectra of differential operators through discretising the operator and computing eigenvalues of the resulting finite matrix is typically not an optimal method.
+Such methods may not yield the sharp $\Sigma^A_1$ classification providing certainty about the output.
+However, as demonstrated above, optimal algorithms exist that provide error control and certainty about the computed output.} \end{displayquote} \end{changemargin}